• Skip to primary navigation

 collagen-cookie-dough-bars

 These easy collagen cookie dough bars don't require any baking!
-Perfect for a simple Paleo summer dessert or a quick Keto-friendly snack.
+Perfect for a simple paleo summer dessert or a quick keto-friendly snack.
+Here's what you need to do:

 Storage